 9 Now when much time was spent and when sailing was now dangerous, because the fast was now already past, Paul admonished them, 10 And said to them, "Sirs, I perceive that this voyage will be with hurt and much damage, not only of the cargo and the ship, but also of our lives."
 11 Nevertheless, the centurion believed the master and the owner of the ship more than the things which were spoken by Paul.
 12 And because the haven was not suitable to winter in, the greater part advised to depart from there also, if by any means they might attain to Phenice and winter there, which is a haven of Crete looking toward the southwest and northwest.

-13 And when the south wind blew softly, supposing that they had obtained their purpose, loosing from there, they sailed close by Crete.
+13 And when the south wind blew softly, supposing that they had obtained their purpose, they raised the anchor and sailed close by Crete.

 27 When the fourteenth night had come, as we were driven up and down in Adria, about midnight the sailors suspected that they drew near to some country.
 28 They sounded and found it twenty fathoms.
 And when they had gone a little further, they sounded again and found it fifteen fathoms.
 29 Then fearing, lest we should fall upon rocks, they cast four anchors out of the stern and wished for the day.
 30 And as the sailors were about to flee out of the ship, when they had let down the boat into the sea under color as though they would cast anchors out of the foreship, 31 Paul said to the centurion and to the soldiers, "Unless these abide in the ship, you cannot be saved."
 32 Then the soldiers cut off the ropes of the boat and let her fall off.